BlokasLabs/patchbox-os-docs/docs/GettingStarted.md

 ### STEP 02: Connect to Raspberry Pi using SSH

-Make sure your Raspberry Pi is connected to your local network using Ethernet cable or Wi-Fi and you know the IP address of your Raspberry Pi!
+Make sure your Raspberry Pi is connected to your local network using an Ethernet cable or Wi-Fi and you know the IP address of your Raspberry Pi!

-### Option 01: using Linux or MacOS computer
+**Option 01: using Linux or MacOS computer**

 1. Connect your computer to the same Network as Raspberry Pi
 2. Open a terminal (command) window and type `ssh USERNAME@IP_ADDRESS` (Change USERNAME with your username and for the IP_ADDRESS use the IP address from the previous step)

-### Option 02: using Windows computer
+**Option 02: using Windows computer**

 1. Download and install <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html" target="_blank">PuTTY</a>
 2. Connect your computer to the same Network as Raspberry Pi
 3. Launch PuTTY client
-4. Enter the IP address (how to find the IP address) and click `Open`
+4. Enter the IP address and click **Open**

-### Option 03: using Android or iOS device
+**Option 03: using Android or iOS device**

-1. Download the <a href="http://www.termius.com/" target="_blank">Termius App</a>
+1. Download <a href="http://www.termius.com/" target="_blank">the Termius App</a>
 2. Connect your device to the same Network as Raspberry Pi
 3. Open the Termius App
 4. Enter an alias of your choosing
-5. Enter the IP address (how to find the IP address) under hostname
+5. Enter the IP address under hostname
-6. Complete the username and password fields and hit `Save`
+6. Complete the username and password fields and hit **Save**

-                    Rasbian username - `pi`; password - `raspberry`;
+                    Rasbian username - pi; password - raspberry;

-                    PatchboxOS username - `patch`; password - `blokaslabs`;
+                    PatchboxOS username - patch; password - blokaslabs;

-                    MODEP username - `modep`; password - `blokaslabs`;
+                    MODEP username - modep; password - blokaslabs;